kutschke/Offline/README.md

 This is the HEAD branch of my fork of Mu2e Offline https://github.com/Mu2e/Offline .

-I have removed the master branch from this fork because it should never be used for anything and it's possible to accidentally use it.
-Always start new Mu2e projects by branching from the appropriate branch, usually master, of https://github.com/Mu2e/Offline .
+I have removed the main branch (formerly master) from this fork because it should never be used for anything and it's possible to accidentally use it.
+Always start new Mu2e projects by branching from the appropriate branch, usually main, of https://github.com/Mu2e/Offline .